inlab-geo/espresso/README.md

 Interested in contributing?
 Please check out our [contributor's guide](https://geo-espresso.readthedocs.io/en/latest/contributor_guide/index.html).

-## Licence
+## License

 Espresso is a community driven project to create a large suite of forward simulations to enable researchers to get example data without the need to understand each individual problem in detail.

 Licensing is done individually by each contributor.
-If a contributor wants to freely share their code example we recommend the MIT licence or a
+If a contributor wants to freely share their code example we recommend the MIT license or a
-2-clause BSD licence.
-To determine the licence of an existing Espresso problem, please consult the documentation section of that problem.
+2-clause BSD license.
+To determine the license of an existing Espresso problem, please consult the documentation section of that problem.

-All the other core functions of Espresso written by InLab Espresso developer team are distributed under a 2-clause BSD licence.
-A copy of this licence is provided with distributions of the software.
+All the other core functions of Espresso written by InLab Espresso developer team are distributed under a 2-clause BSD license.
+A copy of this license is provided with distributions of the software.